Skip to main content

 3. Step 3: Upload and Save Configuration

-• Navigate to the VW Appliance UI.
+• Navigate to the IO Appliance UI.

 • Browse and upload the modified configuration file.